-- Automatic calculation re-calculates the workbook each time a value changes, or based on specific actions (such as inserting, deleting, hiding rows/columns, or renaming a worksheet).
+- Automatic calculation will re-calculate the workbook when a value changes or based on specific actions (inserting, deleting, hiding rows/columns, or renaming a worksheet).

 These two calculation modes can cause issues as they do not always behave as we might expect.

 The calculation mode setting is an application level setting.
 It applies to all the workbooks open in Excel.
 If Excel is in automatic calculation mode, then all workbooks are in automatic calculation mode.
 Equally, if Excel is in manual calculation mode, then all workbooks are in manual calculation mode.